The University of Cambridge

 Choosing to Enroll

-If you wish to participate, you will be required to sign and return the Statement of Intent to Participate to accept the terms of the program and secure your place.
-This form must be returned by the deposit deadline stated in the official acceptance letter to University Business Office, MSC 3516, along with a check payable to James Madison University for the non-refundable deposit of ten percent (10%) of the estimated program cost for the full year or fall or spring terms.
+If you wish to participate, you will be required to electronically sign the Statement of Intent to Participate to accept the terms of the program and secure your place.
+This form must be completed by the deposit deadline stated in the official acceptance letter.
+The deposit payment receipt information must be received for the non-refundable deposit of ten percent (10%) of the estimated program cost (see “Fees tab” for current cost estimate).
 This deposit will be applied to the program fee charged by JMU.
-A $500 non-refundable deposit is charged for the summer program option, which is not part of the program fee.
+A $250 non-refundable deposit is charged for the summer program option, which is not part of the program fee.

 If at any time you wish to withdraw from the program, you must inform the oIP, not the program faculty director.
 The oIP will not accept verbal cancellations in person or by phone; official notification of withdrawal should be made in writing or by e-mail.
 Otherwise, you will continue to receive bills and be responsible for payment of the tuition and course fees and/or instructional fees and study abroad program expenses.
 Please note that we cannot refund your deposit if you choose to withdraw after accepting your place in the program.
 However, if your application is not approved by St Andrews, Oxford, or Cambridge, the deposit will be refunded as a credit on your student account.